Who’s Who

 Justin completed his studies at Westminster Choir College in Princeton, USA, and Cleveland Institute of Music.
 As an organ soloist Justin has performed in numerous cathedrals, churches, and concert halls throughout the USA, UK, and Europe, and he has given concerto performances with two American orchestras.

-Sub Organist
+Interim Sub Organist

 Asst Director of Music & Singing Development Leader